CCA-Public/digital-archives-manual/guides/stabilization.md

 <a name="originalphysicalmedia"></a>
 ## Original physical media

-*Note: This is a broad category that might include, e.g., floppy disks, optical media (CDs/DVDs), computers, internal hard drives, backup tape formats such as LTO, etc. For assistance in correctly identifying media types, please see the [Computer Media Identification Guide](https://github.com/timothyryanwalsh/cca-digitalprocessingmanual/blob/master/guides/mediaIDGuide.docx) or the UTSA Libraries' [Know Your Media guide](http://lib.utsa.edu/knowyourmedia/).*
+*Note: This is a broad category that might include, e.g., floppy disks, optical media (CDs/DVDs), computers, internal hard drives, backup tape formats such as LTO, etc. For assistance in correctly identifying media types, please see the [Computer Media Identification Guide](https://github.com/timothyryanwalsh/cca-digitalprocessingmanual/blob/master/guides/mediaIDGuide.docx) or the UTSA Libraries' [Know Your Media](http://lib.utsa.edu/knowyourmedia/) page.*

 Steps: